slatedocs/slate/source/includes/ios/_ios.md

 ## Emotion

-Emotion is a collection of inferred emotions from the sentiment analysis of the Emotion AI.
+Emotion is a collection of inferred emotions from the sentiment analysis performed by the **SensumAPI**.

 ### Emotion Functions: Save

  `func save()`